Affiliate links on Android Authority may earn us a commission. Learn more.

 What does a free coupon really cost?
-Internet commerce practically runs on coupons, coupon plugin, vouchers, and promotional codes, with a number of dedicated sites, platforms, and tools like Honey and InvisibleHand to help you save at checkout.
-It’s a marketing tactic dating back to the 19th century, when Asa Candler used coupons to help popularize the beverage company he bought, “distributing thousands of coupons for a complimentary glass of Coca-Cola.”
+Is Honey safe for your privacy?
+Internet commerce practically runs on coupons, coupon plugins, vouchers, and promotional codes.
+Several dedicated sites, platforms, and tools like Honey and InvisibleHand help you save at checkout.
+It’s a marketing tactic dating back to the 19th century when Asa Candler used coupons to help popularize the beverage company he bought, “distributing thousands of coupons for a complimentary glass of Coca-Cola.”

-Obviously Candler’s efforts were a success — perhaps you’ve heard of Coca-Cola — and today there are very few e-retailers that don’t offer the chance to “apply a code” before buying something online.
+Obviously, Candler’s efforts were a success — perhaps you’ve heard of Coca-Cola.
+Today, there are very few e-retailers that don’t offer the chance to “apply a code” before buying something online.

-Plenty of savvy users take this opportunity to do a quick Google search for an easy way to save some money, with millions of codes posted and available for free on a multitude of websites.
+Savvy users take this opportunity to do a quick Google search for an easy way to save some money.
+Millions of codes are available for free on many websites.

 It’s basically free money.
 Or is it?

-The plugins are quick to add, easy to sign up for, and there are numerous options — Honey, InvisibleHand, PriceScout, Wikibuy, CouponFollow, and many more just to name a few.
+The plugins are quick to add, easy to sign up for, and there are numerous options — Honey, InvisibleHand, PriceScout, Wikibuy, and CouponFollow, to name a few.
 Best of all, they’re free.
 As Honey gleefully declares on its website, “It’s basically free money.”
-Of course, a range of apps also do similar things for your smartphone as well, just in case you’re shopping on your mobile device.
+Of course, numerous apps do similar things for your smartphone as well, just in case you’re shopping on your mobile device.

 Who wouldn’t have one?